smbutterfield/ibmt17-18/_12-reading-scores/a2-ex-insttransandrange.md

 - Baritone saxophone (sounds down a M13 (M6 plus an octave) from written)
     - The lower voiced saxophones (tenor and baritone) add an extra octave below the standard transposition.
 All saxophones read from treble clef music, so when accounting for the extra octave that the tenor saxophone adds, it is easiest to switch to bass clef when writing this instrument in concert pitch.

-You can find the concert pitch for all E-flat instruments by transposing *up* a m3 or *down* a M6 from than the written pitch. **This does not necessarily give you the correct octave** -- just the correct pitch -- so you must then consider the distance and direction based on the specific instrument.

 When reading an E-flat clarinet part, transpose a m3 *up* to find concert pitch.
 When reading an alto or baritone saxophone part, transpose a M6 *down* to find concert pitch.
 Do not forget to add an additional octave for baritone saxophone.

 When reading a concert pitch line, transpose *down* a m3 to write for E-flat clarinet.
 When reading a concert pitch line, transpose *up* a M6 to write for alto or baritone saxophone.
 Do not forget to add an additional octave for baritone saxophone.

 ### Instruments written in F

+You can find the concert pitch for all F instruments by transposing *down* a P5 from the written pitch.
+Conveniently, this will give you the correct pitch *and* octave for both of these instruments.

 Both of the "horns" are written in F. This includes:
 - English horn
 - French horn
     - See section below on the history of brass instruments for a discussion of the many keys in which hornists are required to perform.
     - Many modern hornists prefer to refer to French horn simply as "horn".

-You can find the concert pitch for all F instruments by transposing *down* a P5 from the written pitch.
-Conveniently, this will give you the correct pitch *and* octave for both of these instruments.

 When reading an an English horn or French horn part, transpose *down* a P5 to find concert pitch.